Tame symmetric algebras of period four with small Gabriel quivers: Algebras of generalized quaternion type

 Similarily as for WSA's, in case of virtual mutations we can have virtual arrows in $Q$, which are not in the Gabriel quiver.
 Namely, if $\La=KQ/I$ is a virtual mutation, then we can have virtual arrows of two types (loops and $2$-cycles) as for WSA, and two other types of virtual arrows forming (dotted) $2$-cycles contained in one of the following blocks of $Q$.

-These are glueings of a triangle with block of type IV, or two blocks of type IV.
-After removing the virtual arrows, we obtain the following blocks in $Q_\La$ denoted, respectively, by $V_3$ and $V_4$.
+This is a glueing of a triangle with block of type IV, in the first case, or two blocks of type IV, in the second.
+Note that the second case may be excluded from our considerations, since then the block is the whole $Q$, and it has at least $n\geqslant 6$ vertices.
+After removing the virtual arrows, we obtain the following two types blocks in $Q_\La$.

 Finally, in paper \cite{GWSA}, we discovered the largest known class of TSP4 algebras containing both WSA's and VM's.
 Basically, we considered a virtual mutation $\La=KQ/I$, such that $Q_\La$ is containing a block of type $V_3$.
 We observed that if $i$ is the unique $(1,2)$-vertex in $V_3$, then mutation $A=\mu_i(\La)$ induces another block.
 Namely, the Gabriel quiver $Q_A$ of $A$ is obtained from $Q_\La$ by replacing the block $V_3$, by the block of type V (see the Introduction; this is also shown directly in the proof of Proposition \ref{prop:6.3}).
 Such algebras are called the {\it generalized weighted surface algebras} (GWSA), and they were described by quivers and relations in \cite{GWSA}.
 In general, we allow arbitrary number of mutations at $(1,2)$-vertices from blocks of type $V_3$, but for this paper, it is sufficient to consider a mutation at single vertex.
 Any GWSA has analogous form $\La=KQ/I$, where $Q$ is a glueing of a finite number of blocks of types I-V, and $I$ is generated by two types of relations, similar to (Q) and (Z) (and additional zero or commutativity relations in new blocks IV or V).